What is an EHC plan?

 EHC plans replaced Statements of Special Educational Need and Section 139 Learning Difficulty Assessments (LDA) on 1 September 2014.

 They describe a child’s special educational needs (SEN) and the help they will get to meet them.
 An EHC plan also includes any health and social care provision and can start from a child’s birth and continue into further education (not applicable for higher education) and training up until age 25.
+If there are health and social care needs but no educational issues an EHC needs assessment is not appropriate and will not be agreed.

 Does an EHC plan come with any funding attached?